 Bruna Bouhid is the National Communications Manager at United We Dream (UWD).
-At the age of 7, Bruna moved from Brazil to Tampa, Florida, with her parents and younger sister.
+At the age of 7, Bruna moved from Brazil to the United States with her parents and younger sister.
 In August 2012, as a junior at the University of Florida (UF) and after 13 years in the U.S., Bruna received her DACA status allowing her to complete a dual Bachelor of Arts degree in international studies and political science, with minors in business administration and Portuguese.

 While at UF, Bruna worked as a Fellow for the Obama for America campaign, where she lead her own team to complete door-to-door canvassing, voter registration and GOTV.
 From 2014 to 2017, Bruna worked at the global public relations consulting company, Hill+Knowlton Strategies, most recently as an Account Executive.
 She provided strategic counsel and support around media relations, digital initiatives, industry research and crisis management for clients in the corporate, energy, association, non-profit and consumer sectors.

 In her spare time, Bruna enjoys traveling throughout the U.S. and has a goal to visit all 50 states by the time she becomes an American citizen.
 31 more to go!

 Bruna is honored to be part of United We Dream’s team as they fight for the rights of immigrant families, like her own.